6 Top-Rated East Coast Road Trips

 New York's Catskills are also a great place to ski, but the thick forests and varied wildlife attract visitors year-round.
 Then it's time to head to Chincoteague National Wildlife Refuge in Virginia.
 Animal lovers will want to spend days in this incredible place.
 From bird-watching to wild pony spotting, this refuge is packed with more creatures than you could possibly count.

 Heading south again, it's time to explore the trails in Shenandoah National Park, Virginia.
 Avid hikers will fall in love with the mountains, valleys, waterfalls, and rock scrambles.
 Whether you want to spend days testing your limits on rock walls or a few hours meandering through lower impact trails, you won't be disappointed.
+Just be sure you've packed good hiking shoes.

 4. One-Week, Round-Trip East Coast Road Trip: Driving in a Circle has Never Been so Fun